GISTnet Main page GISTnet Library Glossary CFR Exhibits Countries My Page Help

 The Customs Broker-Importer Relationship; Client Satisfaction & Communication

-This lesson covers the very important operational relationship a customs broker must develop and maintain with his client, the importer.
+This lesson covers the operational relationship that a customs broker must develop and maintain with his client, the importer.

 (Estimated study time: 1 hour 6 minutes)